leonvandenbeukel/Homemade-CNC/README.md

 # Homemade CNC

-## Warning
+## Warning!!

-If you want to make this machine yourself: it's 'under construction' and will probably be modified over time.
-I share my design for others to experiment and learn how to create your own CNC.
-Don't expect this to be the 'perfect' machine!
+This machine is 'under construction' and will be modified over time.
+I share my design for others to experiment and learn from it.
+At the moment I would not even recommend creating this machine yourself :smiley:

 ### YouTube video